 The zoo traces its official history back to Franz I, husband of Empress Maria Theresa, who established a private menagerie at Schönbrunn in 1752.

 The amply-wigged Franz was a progressive thinker (for the times), known particularly for his interest in science and nature.
 For example, his natural history collections provided the foundation for Vienna’s Natural History Museum.

 The Schönbrunn menagerie featured a circular design, radiating out from a central pavilion built in 1759.
-This layout can still be seen today in southeast part of the modern zoo, just behind the main entrance.
-As can the original baroque pavilion, which is now a restaurant:
+This layout can still be seen today in the southeast part of the modern zoo, just behind the main entrance.
+That original baroque pavilion still exists and now houses a restaurant: